ACKNOWLEDGEMENT OF

 CHRISTIANITY AND ISLAM

 Due to the propaganda against Islam, referred to so many times in this book earlier, the modern non-Muslim youth has not studied Quran at all.
-In this era of enlightenment and explosion of knowledge, they should have studied Quran, at least to get some knowledge about Islam.
-Had they done so, they would have been unbelievably surprised to know what position Christianity holds in Islam and would have also known the progressive principles of Islam, which are vigorous enough to meet the demands of the modern world.
+In this era of enlightenment and explosion of knowledge, they should have studied Quran, at least to get some knowledge about Christianity and Islam.
+Had they done so, they would have been unbelievably surprised to know what position Christianity and Islam.

 A peep into Islam

 This chapter is devoted to bring out the real position of Christianity in the context of Islam.
-For authenticity, original Quranic verses will be quoted, therefore, it is necessary, that the reader should know about the real nature of the Quranic text.
+For authenticity, original Quranic verses will be quoted; therefore, it is necessary, that the reader should know about the real nature of the Quranic text about Islam and Christianity.

 THE QURAN